ThirdAILabs/PRISM/local_setup/README.md

 <br>

 # Accessing the prism through blade public IP
 - **You need sudo access on node1 for this.
-Or ask any sudoer to follow these steps in the last**
+Or ask any sudo user to follow these steps in the last**

 - `Node1` have been configured to route all https traffic on port 80 to `node5` port 80 (traefik entrypoint)
 <div style="margin-left: 30px;">